Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Inway **MUST** proxy the HTTP request to the Service specified in the field `svc` of the access token.

 The Inway **MUST** not delete the HTTP Header `Fsc-Authorization` from the HTTP Request before forwarding the request to the Service.

+The security of the connection between the Inway and the Service is out of scope for this document.

 ### Interfaces